iamjaimindamor/Spotify-Clone/README.md

 - Adding Artist to MyGaana and Uploading songs requires Developer Access.
 - For Demo And Testing Purpose only a Temporary Passkey is given which will be valid for quite some time unless revoked.
 - Passkey : <i><pre>Will be added after testing<pre></i>
-- Avoid adding any sensitive information as these are public and visible anyone who has link or access to this site.
+- Avoid adding any sensitive information as these are public and visible to anyone who has access to the link or access to this site.
 - For Demo purpose just add one audio clip and if possible any clips from NCS.
 You can get sample audio clips here <a href="https://ncs.io/">ncs.io</a>